Mon to Fri, 7:00 am - 10:00 pm; Sat to Sun, 12:00 noon - 10:00 pm

 Arroz de mariscos

-A meal for two with wine and service will come to around HK$900, which normally would be fair value for a hotel fine dining restaurant in Macau.
+A three-course dinner for two including a glass of wine each will come to over MOP1,000, which we would consider to be fair value for a fine dining restaurant in a Macau hotel.